-(Transfer to Arkansas State University-Jonesboro and University of Arkansas Fort Smith)
+- Arkansas State University-Jonesboro

+- o BAS Organizational Supervision

+- University of Arkansas-Fort Smith

+- o Bachelor of Applied Science

 Southern Arkansas University Tech's Supply Chain Management program is designed to prepare students for entry-level employment in the areas of logistics, materials, acquisitions, and supply management.
 This program prepares individuals to manage and coordinate all logistical functions in an enterprise, ranging from acquisitions to receiving and handling, through internal allocation of resources to operations units, to the handling and delivery of output.
 The program includes instruction in acquisitions and purchasing, inventory control, storage and handling, just-in-time manufacturing, logistics planning, shipping and delivery management, transportation, quality control, resource estimation and allocation, and budgeting.